Rebecca Jackson (presenter): Motor trade

 Jackson set up a used car business called RJ Internet Showroom in 2007, started with £300 and a Vauxhall Cavalier, selling budget cars for under £1000.
 Jackson then set-up and managed RJ Prestige Cars, based in Rotherwick near Hook, Hampshire, with Andrew Arkley.
 Jackson sold the business in 2016.
+The business failed to file accounts and was deregistered by companies house in 2020.

 Media

 Jackson presented video reviews for CarBuyer with co-presenter Mat Watson reviewing features of new cars.
 In August 2014 she moved to Telegraph Cars, and then to WhatCar.
 Jackson writes a motoring blog for the Girlracer website.

 Jackson and Watson presented the ITV4 consumer show I Want That Car in autumn of 2013.
 It will involve the presenters finding and reviewing cars for the buyers as well as negotiating a selling price.
 During the 25th season of Fifth Gear, Jackson served as a "Guest Presenter" on the sixth episode where she and Tiff Needell took part in the Exeter Trial.

+In addition, Jackson co‑presented Ali A’s Superchargers and Modern Wheels or Classic Steals on Dave, offering car‑buying advice by helping buyers choose between modern vehicles or classic cars alongside Elo King of The London Motor Museum.

+She has appeared several times as a motoring expert on Steph’s Packed Lunch on Channel 4 and is frequently on BBC Radio as one of their motoring experts, discussing current motoring issues and offering commentary on automotive topics.

 Motorsport

 Jackson is a member of British Racing and Sports Car Club.
+In addition, Jackson co‑presented Ali A’s Superchargers and Modern Wheels or Classic Steals on Dave, offering car‑buying advice by helping buyers choose between modern vehicles or classic cars alongside Elo King of The London Motor Museum.

+She appeared several times as a motoring expert on Steph’s Packed Lunch on Channel 4 and is frequently on BBC Radio as one of their motoring experts, discussing current motoring issues and offering commentary on automotive topics.